 Back pain can make daily life tough walking, sitting, even sleeping.
 Many people try medicine or rest, but still struggle.
 Best Yoga Poses for Back Pain where Yoga asanas for back pain can help.
 Yoga is a gentle way to stretch and move your body.
 It helps your back get stronger and less stiff.
 If you’re tired of pain holding you back, yoga could be your answer.
-Let’s explore how these simple poses can help your back feel better day by day.

 What is Yoga?